HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/performance_tuning/kubernetes/index.md

 * Prevents performance degradation caused by memory contention.

 ???+ info "Related information"
-    - For details about the environments used, test results, and recommendations for each configuration, refer to the following pages:
+    - For details about the environments used, test results, and recommendations for each configuration, see the following pages:
         - [Sizing guidance for rendering in a small-sized Kubernetes configuration](rendering_small_config.md)
         - [Sizing guidance for rendering in a medium-sized Kubernetes configuration](rendering_medium_config.md)
         - [Sizing guidance for rendering in a large-sized Kubernetes configuration](rendering_large_config.md)